-The Yazidis and other conquered peoples are instruments for this exercise of power.
-Men who don't swear allegiance are executed.
-Women become slaves for sex or reproduction, and their offspring will serve the cause.
-In mobile training camps, the captured children are drugged, indoctrinated, and taught to shoot Kalashnikovs, plant explosives, and handle suicide vests.
+Men who didn't swear allegiance were executed.
+Women became slaves for sex or reproduction, and their offspring may still serve the cause.
+In mobile training camps, the captured children were drugged, indoctrinated, and taught to shoot Kalashnikovs, plant explosives, and handle suicide vests.
 They are the intended products of the terrorist factory.
-In this taut, disturbing account, the authors document a utilitarian genocide that holds an implicit threat to other counties, including those in the West.
+In this taut, disturbing account, the authors document a utilitarian genocide that still holds an implicit threat to other counties, including those in the West.

 SubtitleISIS, the Yazidi Genocide, and Exporting Terror